 Some of you may remember that my husband Barry was giving up chocolate, sweets and biscuits for the whole of 2018.
 I am pleased to tell you that, apart from an unfortunate incident at a local restaurant, where the chef accidentally put chocolate sauce on his sticky toffee pudding, despite being told explicitly of the challenge, Barry did it!
-He resolved to do something greatly challenging (and of personal cost to myself, as I had no one to share giant bars of chocolate with and so my waistline was hard hit), and he managed it.
+He resolved to do something greatly challenging, and he managed it.
 Despite temptation, frustration, and a little bit of suspected foul play, he did it… rather like those in our reading this morning.

 In our Gospel reading we are introduced, at last, to the magi from the east, our wise men, our three kings.
 Though we don’t know that there were three, there may have been more, we do know from our reading that they set out on a greatly challenging journey, with temptation, frustration and attempted foul play.